Event Series Intelligence

 What is EsperHA?

-EsperHA is high-availability and resiliency enabled event stream processing (ESP) and event correlation engine (CEP) written entirely in Java and that is fully embeddable in your existing platforms.
+EsperHA is high-availability and resiliency enabled event series analysis and event correlation engine (CEP) written entirely in Java and that is fully embeddable in your existing platforms.
 It includes Esper and can HA-enable any existing Esper application at no code change and ensures you can process more than what your memory can hold, yet faster than what your storage can do.
 Read more in the product section

 What is Complex Event Processing (CEP)?

-Complex Event Processing is somewhat complementary to ESP.
+Complex Event Processing is complementary to event series analysis.
 CEP is used to detect patterns among events based on relationships between events such as causality, membership, and timing.
 A simple pattern could detect situations where an event happens before another event, or an event happens after another event but no later than 30 seconds.
-There are a lot of use cases which fail short if you only consider an ESP solution, and mixing an ESP solution with a classical rule engine may lead you to scalability issues very quickly.
-Esper uniquely combines ESP and CEP.

 Absolutely.
-Esper supports both ESP and CEP and enables you to combine both in the very same stream query, which opens for a wide range of possibility.
+Esper supports both CEP and Event Series Analysis and enables you to combine both in the very same query, which opens for a wide range of possibility.

 Why use Esper?

-Esper is the only open source Event Stream Processing engine for Event-Driven Architectures.
+Esper is the only open source event series analysis engine for Event-Driven Architectures.
 It is available under the GPL GNU Public License v2.0 open source license, benefits from a vibrant Java open source community, and is further backed by commercial support and services provided by EsperTech so there is no risk at trying it for simple things and moving on to critical applications.
 You won't be the first.

-Esper uniquely combines ESP and CEP and is fully embeddable in existing Java platforms which can lead to dramatically simpler and cheaper architectures.
-Partners of our Embedded Event Stream Intelligence Partner Program also understand the competitive advantage they get by embedding Esper into their product and solutions.
+Esper uniquely combines event series analysis and CEP and is fully embeddable in existing Java platforms which can lead to dramatically simpler and cheaper architectures.
+Partners of our Embedded Event Series Intelligence Partner Program also understand the competitive advantage they get by embedding Esper into their product and solutions.

 Finally, Esper provides you with a unique guarantee to scale and cluster your application when you will need without extra complexity thanks to EsperHA.
 Start small, think big.